isovalent/ebpf-docs/docs/linux/program-type/BPF_PROG_TYPE_KPROBE.md

 ## Helper functions

 Not all helper functions are available in all program types.
-These are the helper calls available for socket filter programs:
+These are the helper calls available for kprobe programs:

 <!-- DO NOT EDIT MANUALLY -->
 <!-- [PROG_HELPER_FUNC_REF] -->